jmbhughes/CISCOPy/README.md

-# ciiscopy
+# CISCOPy

-CIISCO in Python
+[CIISCO](https://github.com/s0larish/ciisco) in Python with generalizations to more data.